PathwayCommons/biojs-pcviz/README.md

 var biojspcviz = require('biojs-pcviz');

-// Create an instance of PCViz var pcviz = new biojspcviz();
+// Create an instance of PCViz
-var yourDiv = document.getElementById('yourDiv');

-// Visualize the neighborhood of "BRCA1" gene in a div using this new instance pcviz.neighborhood({ el: yourDiv, query: "BRCA1"});
+// and visualize the neighborhood of "BRCA1" gene in a div using this new instance var yourDiv = document.getElementById('yourDiv');
+var pcviz = new biojspcviz({ el: yourDiv, query: "BRCA1"});
+pcviz.neighborhood();
 ```

 You can find more examples under the `examples` folder: